huangyan0717/huangyan.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
-I am currently a postdoc in the Division of Decision and Control Systems at KTH, Sweden, under the supervision of Prof Karl Henrik Johansson.
+I am currently a postdoc in the Division of Decision and Control Systems at KTH, Sweden, under the supervision of Prof. Karl Henrik Johansson.
 Before that, I got my Ph.D. at the College of Control Science and Engineering, Zhejiang University, supervised by Prof. Jinming Xu.
 My research interests include distributed/federated optimization, large-scale machine learning, and differentially private computing.

 Education
 ======